 I’m looking forward to supporting our international students as they get stuck into their academic careers.
 I’ve lived and worked abroad for most of my married life, and so I know how it feels to be far from home, friends and family.
 For most of my time abroad, I taught English at a university, and also took the opportunity to learn Arabic too.
 I love continuing to learn Arabic through the songs, films and – most of all – the people of the Middle East.
 I’m also a keen reader (of nearly anything!), and I love to walk and explore.
-Most of all though, my time and energy is invested into the greatest blessing in my life; my family.
+Most of all though, my time and energy are invested into the greatest blessing in my life; my family.

 Finally, you should probably know that although I’m passionate about education, I could just as easily be a farmer.

 Matthew Bayly – Senior English for Academic Purposes Tutor

 I was born and raised in Lincolnshire and have been a member of the English Language Centre since 2016.
-I have over seven years’ experience working in education internationally as well as in the UK, and lived and taught in Japan, Russia and China.
+I have over seven years of experience working in education internationally as well as in the UK and lived and taught in Japan, Russia and China.
 I was trained in educational practice at the Institute of Education, University College London and have a BA from the University of Leeds in English and History.